IntelPython/numba-dpex/docs/user_guides/kernel_programming_guide/writing_kernels.rst

 similarities with Numba's other GPU backends:``numba.cuda`` and ``numba.roc``.
-Readers who are familiar with either of the existing backends of Numba, or in general with OpenCL, CUDA, or SYCL programming should find writing kernels in ``numba-dppy`` extremely intuitive.
+Readers who are familiar with either of the existing backends of Numba, or in general with OpenCL, CUDA, or SYCL programming should find writing kernels in ``numba-dpex`` extremely intuitive.
 Irrespective of the reader's level of familiarity with GPU programming frameworks, this documentation should serves as a guide for using the current features available in the extension.